yashwanth-alapati/yashwanth-alapati.github.io/_posts/2025-04-26-Happiness.md

 ![Quote](/assets/img/kant-quote.png)

+This quote is often attributed to Immnauel kant, but some attribute it to Alexander Chalmers as well.

-Not sure if i'm right in attributing this to Immnauel kant or maybe it was Alexander Chalmers.
-Ever since I landed on this quote,it stuck with me and I have used this as a rubric for happiness many a times.
+Ever since I landed on this quote,it stuck with me and I have used this many times as a rubric for happiness.